mongator/factory/doc/03_embedded_and_reference_generators.md

 If an integer is given the equal number of default documents will be created.

 #### multidimensional array
-An equal number of document will be create with each inner array configuration
+An equal number of documents will be create with each inner array configuration

 ```php
 array(